-- Some Possible Causes of Coughing
+- Common Causes of Coughing in Dogs

 - Home Remedies for Kennel Cough and Other Non-Serious Conditions

-What Kind of Cough Is It?
+What Kind of Dog Coughing?

 It is important to pay attention to the type of cough that your dog is producing.
 This can have great bearing on working out what the cause might be.
 I am sure there are many vets that roll their eyes when owners try to impersonate their dog’s cough in an attempt to help the vet.
-If you are able to video the coughing this could be helpful but paying attention to the details can also be is the most helpful thing.
+If you are able to video the dog coughing this could be helpful but paying attention to the details can also be is the most helpful thing.
 It is important to consider the following so you can answer any questions your vet may have as accurately as possible:

-How Does the Cough Sound?
+How Does the Dog’s Cough Sound?

-What Is the Frequency of the Cough?
+What Is the Frequency of the Dog Coughing?

 Is your dog also have difficulty breathing?
 Has the tone of their bark changed?
 Perhaps they are not able to vocalise so well or so loudly.

 Is your dog still full of energy and seems to be acting normally other than the cough or are they more sleepy than usual, more grouchy, less inclined to eat or drink?

 If They Are Coughing up Matter, What Does It Look Like?